Nick Senzel Player Props: Reds vs. Padres

 Nick Senzel At The Plate

-- Senzel is batting .278 with two doubles, two home runs and seven walks.
+- Senzel is hitting .310 with two doubles, three home runs and seven walks.

-- Senzel will look to extend his five-game hitting streak.
-He's batting .556 with two homers in his last games.
+- Senzel is batting .556 with three homers during his last games and is riding a six-game hitting streak.

-- In 16 games played this year, he has homered in two of them.

-- Senzel has driven home a run in seven games this season (43.8%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on one occasion..
+- Senzel has had an RBI in eight games this year (47.1%), including three multi-RBI outings (17.6%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in eight games this year (50.0%), including multiple runs in four games.
+- In nine of 17 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.